evanwill/workshop-template-b/README.md

 Rather than making slides for a workshop, why not make a website?
 It's easier to write, access, share, and reuse.
-GitHub and gh-pages makes this super easy.
+GitHub and gh-pages makes this pretty easy.

 It is a better Open Educational Resource since anyone can fork and adapt!